Chart Color Schemes

 Employment

-As of June 2025, 7,417 residents were employed, with an unemployment rate of 2.8%, below Greater Sydney's 4.2%.
+Employment growth over the past year was estimated at 3.0%.
+As of June 2025, 7,417 residents were employed with an unemployment rate of 2.8%, slightly below Greater Sydney's rate.
 Workforce participation was 64.1%, comparable to Greater Sydney's 60.0%.
-Employment is concentrated in construction (1.6 times the regional level), health care & social assistance (11.5%), and professional & technical services.
-The area offers limited local employment opportunities, as indicated by Census data.
+Leading employment industries among residents include construction, health care & social assistance, and professional & technical services.

-From Jun-24 to Jul-25, employment increased by 3.0% while labour force grew by 3.3%, causing unemployment to rise by 0.3 percentage points.
-In contrast, Greater Sydney had employment growth of 2.6% and labour force growth of 2.9%.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, with an unemployment rate of 4.3%, compared to the national rate of 4.5%.
-Jobs and Skills Australia's forecasts indicate national employment will expand by 6.6% over five years and 13.7% over ten years, but growth varies between sectors.
-Applying these projections to Caringbah South's employment mix suggests local growth of approximately 6.8% over five years and 13.6% over ten years.
+Construction shows particularly strong specialization with an employment share of 1.6 times the regional level.
+Conversely, health care & social assistance has lower representation at 11.5% compared to the regional average of 14.1%.
+The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between June 2024 and June 2025, employment levels increased by 3.0%, while labour force increased by 3.3%, causing the unemployment rate to rise by 0.3 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a similar rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Caringbah South.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Caringbah South's employment mix suggests local growth of approximately 6.8% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment